molangning/bypass/README.md

 ## STATUS

 Site is now back online!
-Please open an issue if all mirrors does not work
+Please open an issue if all mirrors does not work.

 ## Mirrors
 [Link 1](https://squigglysilentkey.testaccount413.repl.co/bypass)

 ## About this project

-A simple redirector hack that should work on Singapore school Ipads that have Mobile Guardian installed.
+A simple redirector hack that should work on Singapore school iPads that have Mobile Guardian installed.

 This is essentially a mobile guardian bypass for school ipads.